devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-4.md

 Exploratory Data Analysis is a fundamental part of the data analysis process that allows analysts to uncover insights, identify patterns, and prepare for further statistical modeling.
 By employing various techniques such as descriptive statistics, visualization, correlation analysis, and handling missing values, EDA provides a comprehensive understanding of the dataset's structure and characteristics.
 This understanding is crucial for making informed decisions about subsequent analyses and modeling approaches.

-## 23) What are descriptive statistics, correlation analysis, and their importance in understanding a dataset?
+## <mark> 23) What are descriptive statistics, correlation analysis, and their importance in understanding a dataset? </mark>

 #### Descriptive Statistics and Correlation Analysis